 Chemotherapy is one of the main methods of killing cancer cells because cancer cells have a higher growth rate compared to normal cells.
 However, chemotherapy targets cells with a high growth rate, some normal cells (Skin, hair follicles, and the cells of the gastrointestinal tract) also have high growth rates and are affected by this treatment.
-Nanocarriers can target cancer cells efficiently by passive and active targeting as two main targeting methods.88 Passive targeting is based on the property of the enhanced permeability effect, which occurs due to the permeability of the arteries in the tumor-containing area and causes anti-cancer drugs to spread more in the tumor-containing areas.89 In active targeting, the specific and altered surface of cancer cells and their ability to bind to anti-cancer drugs are specifically applied in this technique (Figure 4).90 Nanocarriers increase the half-life of the drug in the body, increase the solubility of anti-tumor substances, and can play a highly significant role in enhancing the performance of anti-cancer drugs.^{91,92} The structure of QD-based carriers includes a core, a shell, and a capping structure on them.
+Nanocarriers can target cancer cells efficiently by passive and active targeting as two main targeting methods.89 Passive targeting is based on the property of the enhanced permeability effect, which occurs due to the permeability of the arteries in the tumor-containing area and causes anti-cancer drugs to spread more in the tumor-containing areas.90 In active targeting, the specific and altered surface of cancer cells and their ability to bind to anti-cancer drugs are specifically applied in this technique (Figure 4).91 Nanocarriers increase the half-life of the drug in the body, increase the solubility of antitumor substances, and can play a highly significant role in enhancing the performance of anti-cancer drugs.92,93 The structure of QD-based carriers includes a core, a shell, and a capping structure on them.
 Graphene QDs, datum Cd QDs, and carbon QDs are typically used as the major carriers of anticancer drugs.
 The discussion of the difference in the function of cancerous tumors from one person to another is one of the main challenges in the development of the anti-cancer quantum drug carrier, and this personalization is extensively important in therapeutic discussions, as well as the unknown factors in different cancers.
 This is the next challenge that must be solved in the future.
-Highly sensitive DNA nanostructures with a hybrid structure can be extremely important candidates in the field of drug delivery.93 Some studies have combined QDs applied in biomedical fields, including carbon and Cd-based QDs, with magnetic NPs to use both specific optical and magnetic properties in combination in drug delivery processes in order to enhance the performance of nanocarriers.
-It is noteworthy that the biotoxicity of these manufactured nanocarriers is one of the main limitations in this field.94 The mentioned nanocarriers cannot be employed for metastatic tumors.
-Another discussion is the development of more cost-effective nanocarriers in this field that may enable the development of effective and cost-effective anti-cancer nanocarriers in the future.95 ODs can bind to antibodies, peptides, small molecules, and the like and deliver substances with medicinal properties to their target cells with high specificity.
-Various anti-cancer drugs such as doxorubicin (ZnO QDs), cisplatin (graphene QDs), and paclitaxel (ZnSe:Mn/ZnS QDs) have been linked to different QDs, and research is ongoing to find the best QDs to connect the identified common anticancer drugs.96
+Highly sensitive DNA nanostructures with a hybrid structure can be extremely important candidates in the field of drug delivery.94 Some studies have combined QDs applied in biomedical fields, including carbon and Cd-based QDs, with magnetic NPs to use both specific optical and magnetic properties in combination in drug delivery processes in order to enhance the performance of nanocarriers.
+It is noteworthy that the biotoxicity of these manufactured nanocarriers is one of the main limitations in this field.95 The mentioned nanocarriers cannot be employed for metastatic tumors.
+Another discussion is the development of more cost-effective nanocarriers in this field that may enable the development of effective and cost-effective anti-cancer nanocarriers in the future.96 QDs can bind to antibodies, peptides, small molecules, and the like and deliver substances with medicinal properties to their target cells with high specificity.
+Various anti-cancer drugs such as doxorubicin (ZnO QDs), cisplatin (graphene QDs), and paclitaxel (ZnSe:Mn/ZnS QDs) have been linked to different QDs, and research is ongoing to find the best QDs to connect the identified common anticancer drugs.97 As shown in Figure 4, QDs nanocarriers can be used for passive and active targeting in cancer therapy.94